The act of teaching is a profound act of sharing.

 This was accepted wisdom at the time, but even then I was most moved when students were intensely curious and self-motivated through their own personal discoveries.
-So much of my teaching, whether in the academic classroom or in performance, to undergraduates, graduates, and non-music majors, is now formed around allowing for direct experience as much as is possible.
+So much of my teaching, whether in the classroom or in performance, to undergraduates, graduates, and non-music majors, is now formed around allowing for direct experience as much as is possible.
 Readings, recordings, and websites are invaluable in orienting the student in music, as they are in any field today.
-But, direct musical experience speaks volumes and moves students towards a transformation perhaps more profound and complete than one encountered through standard academic resources alone.
+But, direct musical experience moves students towards a transformation perhaps more profound and complete than one encountered through standard academic resources alone.

-The Student/Teacher Partnership
+The Student/Teacher Partnership of Discovery and Transformation

 With the rapid advance of widely available information via the internet and especially cross-cultural and global information, the role of the teacher has changed from being the sole conduit of higher level knowledge and information (a gatekeeper) to being a guide, facilitator, and a contributor to wisdom in sorting, processing, and managing the media deluge that students confront.

 The particulars of these elements are, of course, under control of the teacher and his/her wisdom and experience.
 Although it is completely possible for transmission to occur with a large number of students at a time, it is extremely effective as personal dialogue between teacher and student as it can require subtle cues not possible in conventional lessons or classroom techniques.
-If I approach my studio, classroom sessions, and rehearsals as transmissions, it changes my approach and allows for a greater sense of dialogue, openness, and empathy.
+If I approach my studio, classroom sessions, and rehearsals as transmissions, it allows for a greater sense of dialogue, openness, and empathy.

 Creating a Learning Community

 Working in community music for decades, one does not think precisely of teaching.
 Teaching is in the realm of academe, and community choirs, orchestras, cultural music groups, and summer community music schools are something else, perhaps regarded as pastime, enjoyment, or enrichment.